 In the example below, we can build at least four unique comparisons using this single data set.
-In each case, the text being analyzed is the same, but it is grouped differently, based on one of the following:
+In each case, the text being analyzed is the same, but it is grouped differently, based on one gender, age, and location.

 Creating splits in bulk

-E.g. creating a unique data set for each country from which you've received survey responses.
+E.g. creating a unique data set for each region from which you've received survey responses.

 Bulk splitting can be used to create a maximum of 20 data sets at once.

-Within the relevant project folder in the data library, select the checkbox next to the dataset you want to split
+Within the relevant project folder, select the checkbox next to the dataset you want to split.

 Select the advanced split icon from the bulk action menu at the top of your data list.

-In the metadata column, select which pieces of metadata you want to use as the basis for creating your splits.
-For each metadata point selected, a unique data subset will be created that only includes text associated with that attribute
+On the next screen, select which pieces of metadata you want to use as the basis for creating your splits.
+For each metadata point selected, a unique data subset will be created that only includes text associated with that attribute.

 Ensure the setting at the top of the right-hand pane is set to 'Split all results' and if desired, rename the new data sets before completing clicking 'Split' to finish.

 Combining metadata points into a single split

-E.g. group together survey responses from different age groups to create wider generational segments, such as under 25 years of age
+E.g. group together survey responses to create wider segments, such as

 In some situations, you might want to group together several metadata points and their associated text.